The Birth Control Handbook, first printed in 1968 by students at McGill University, was a pioneering text. It was also illegal.

 “What made it unique, really, was the fact that it combined both information and the politics of the information,” says Cherniak.
 She and Feingold used the handbook as an opportunity to highlight how issues like race and economics affected women’s access to sexual health resources.
 They also emphasized broader themes, first women’s liberation and later, overpopulation.
 For Cherniak and Feingold, this was integral to the work itself.

-Today, nearly 50 years later, the information in the Birth Control Handbook remains as relevant, useful, and necessary as ever.
+Today, the information in the Birth Control Handbook remains as relevant, useful, and necessary as ever.
 Cherniak, now 67 and in pre-retirement from her job as a general physician, says that when she looks at younger women now, perhaps the first thing she sees is that they’ve understood the need to be financially autonomous.
 She adds that some people think these issues are over.
 But there’s still a long way to go.

 Looking back, Cherniak says, “To me, our innovation was to talk about birth control as something that was about people, and not about technique.”